johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   commentary: |
     For once, the Beeb has put some effort in.

-    This peppy track could squash itself bang in the middle of UK Top 40.
+    This peppy track could squash itself bang in the middle of the UK Top 40.
 It's good.

     That said, there's just something *missing* from it.
-It's like a plane careering down the runway, ready to take off and not building up quite enough speed.
+It's like a plane careering down the runway, ready to take off but not building up *quite* enough speed.

 ---